The Villages of High Leicestershire Day Walk

 Hat and Gloves: a decent beanie hat and waterproof gloves are essential for walking at this time of the year.

 Head torch: It's always a good idea to carry a headtorch on winter walks, if you have one.

 Food & drink

 We will be stopping half way along in the village of Somerby at The Stilton Cheese Inn to warm up and have some pub grub.
 For more information on the pub and its food go to www.stiltoncheeseinn.co.uk.

 We will need to confirm lunch numbers the week before the walk.
-I will assume everyone will be eating at the pub unless you let me know separately by message or in the comments below.
+I will assume everyone will be eating at the pub unless you let me know separately by message.
 I'll contact everyone the week beforehand to confirm numbers.